elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

 date:   2021-01-26 00:00:00
 description: Reviews of the courses.
 ---
-**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a graphics or theory concentration if possible (I don't know yet).
+**My goal:** B.S. in CS, Concentration in Machine Learning, Minor in Mathematical Sciences, and maybe a theory or graphics concentration if possible (I don't know yet).

 **My background:** I started taking *casual* competitve math training starting from elementary school, so I had a pretty solid background in discrete math.
 No prior knowledge of college-level math except basic calculus and linear algebra.
 Programming experiences were mostly using Python or MATLAB for machine learning.

 **Some reflections on workload:** Many people recommend taking less courses and I agree.
 Leave more time for some other interesting and meaningful stuff (research, projects, TA, etc.).
-I only take courses that I'm interested in or useful to me, instead of double majors or dual degrees (though I probably can do this).
-I considered double major in math but give up because I'm sure that I won't be doing pure math.
+However some courses are essential if you want to do research, so prioritize on these courses.

 &#9733; : The courses which I think were worth attending CMU for.